konturio/geocint-runner/README.md

 #### Things to avoid:

-- Don't create files with the same name and the same nesting level as files in geocint-runner and geocint-openstreetmap repositories.
+- Files with the same name and the same nesting level as files in geocint-runner and geocint-openstreetmap repositories.
 This does not apply to folders.
 - Views and materialized views.
 - Complex python scripts should become less complex bash+sql scripts.